tbal999/jsonbase/README.md

 - You can import csv files for example, or alternatively you could import a SQL query.

 ## Use Buffer
-- Most (not all) of the queries get passed to a buffer table, which you print out via 'Print()'.
+- Most of the queries get passed to a buffer table, which you print out via 'Print()'.
 - In between transformations, you can save the buffer as a new table, and do further transformations.
+It's like a temperory table in SQL.
 - You could join one table to another, save this output, then join the output to another table etc etc.

 ## Sum